-- Remove the pressure cap and fill the coolant bottle with properly 1. mixed coolant to the maximum mark. - Elevate the front end of the machine slightly to aid in bleeding of 2. the heat exchangers. - 3.
+- 1. Position the vehicle so that the top of the tunnel is level.
+Elevate the front of the vehicle slightly if necessary. - 2.
+Remove the pressure cap and fill the coolant bottle with properly mixed coolant to the maximum mark. - 3.
 Remove the bleed screw from the water outlet manifold and/or the thermostat housing.
 Allow the coolant to bleed through the system until it runs out the bleed holes.
 Reinstall the bleed screw into the manifold. - 4.
-Add coolant to the coolant bottle to the maximum mark. - Start the engine and run at a fast idle for two to three minutes.
-5. Loosen the bleed screw occasionally to purge any trapped air. - Stop the engine and check the coolant bottle level.
-Fill as required.
-6. - Feel the heat exchangers under the running boards.
-If the system is 7. bled properly, they'll be warm to the touch.
+Add coolant to the coolant bottle to the maximum mark. - 5.
+Start the engine and run at a fast idle for two to three minutes.
+Loosen the bleed screw occasionally to purge any trapped air. - 6.
+Stop the engine and check the coolant bottle level.
+Fill as required. - 7.
+Feel the heat exchangers under the running boards.
+(On Switchback models, feel the tunnel gripper coolers on both sides.)
+If the system is bled properly, they'll be warm to the touch.
 If they're not, repeat step 5.
-Lift the front of the machine slightly to assist in the bleeding. - Replace the pressure cap and carefully lower the front end of the 8. machine.
+Lift the front of the machine slightly to assist in the bleeding. - 8.
+Replace the pressure cap and carefully lower the front end of the machine.